CuB3y0nd/load-symbols/README.md

 ## :dart: Features

-- Load single debug symbol
+- Loads `.debug`, `.so`, `.sym` etc. symbol files into GDB
 - Iterative walks directories like a bloodhound
-- Loads `.debug`, `.so`, `.sym` etc. symbol files into GDB
 - Gives you colorful, pwndbg-style, comforting output (debugging is painful enough already)
 - Gracefully handles bad paths and unreadable files
 - Won't judge your folder structure